andreusjh99/andreusjh99.github.io/_posts/2023-07-15-review-insidious-the-red-door.md

 In a way, I feel protective of both franchises.
 I could go on more about how I listened to Joseph Bishara’s soundtrack for the films late into the night as I did revision for my uni exams, or how the films helped me get through some tough times, but words just cannot convey the place the films have in my heart.
 Much like the Scream films did for teenagers in the 90’s, the Friday the 13th films in the 80’s, or the Exorcist back in the 70’s, Insidious will live on to become one of the defining horror films of this generation, and I am just glad that as an adult and an unapologetic horror fan, I am able to revisit the franchise and watch it with a more mature and analytic lens, yet still reliving the joyful memories from years ago.

-All in all, Insidious: The Red Door is a solid entry in the franchise.
+All in all, Insidious: The Red Door is a solid entry into the franchise.
 Despite its flaws, the film’s desire to reconnect with its roots resonated with me, and I am delighted to be able to revisit the cinema particularly with my mum for this final entry.

 <hr style="border-style: dashed">